Leminsk/ATLA-Network/README.md

 # ATLA-Network
 A study of character networks induced from the transcripts of the series Avatar: The Last Airbender.
 The main file is the atla_analyzer.py.
 You *should* only have to run that one.
 Make sure all the files are in the same folder/directory.

 If you came from the Old Bit Waves video, hello there o/

+## Main Technical Requirements

+Python 3 (recommended at least version 3.5) networkx - graphs and functions related to graphs (e.g. Degree Centrality) matplotlib - statistics graphs numpy - number crunching beautifulsoup - html reader

 ## Questions?

 Q: "Your code doesn't work on my machine.
 How can I fix that?"
-A: First make sure you're running it with Python 3.
+A: First make sure you've got everything from the previous section properly installed.
 The files here are not a 1-1 copy of what I have on my local machine, so I'm still working on what exactly I need to put here to get this thing going.

 Q: "Can I use your code on some project that I'm working on?"
 A: Yeah no problem.
 Just please credit me somewhere along the way :)